Severe storms roar through Ohio; Thousands without power - WHIZ News

 DAYTON, Ohio (AP) — Thousands of people remained without power early Friday after severe thunderstorms roared through Ohio, causing flooding and knocking down trees across the state.

 The storms that struck late Thursday and early Friday contained heavy rains and strong, gusty winds, officials said.
-The flooding led to travel issues in some areas, but no major problems were reported.
+The flooding led to travel issues in some areas, such as washing away a bridge in Bellbrook and collapsing a portion of Route 79 in Licking County, and some neighborhoods in Franklin County were evacuated as a precaution.

-Roughly 10,000 were without power early Friday, with the highest numbers reported in Delaware and Franklin counties.
+Roughly 2,800 utility customers were without power late Friday morning, with the highest numbers reported in Delaware and Franklin counties.